Fox producer's warning against Jeanine Pirro surfaces in Dominion defamation suit

 In conducting the first interview of Trump after the election, Fox Business anchor Maria Bartiromo told Trump and her viewers, "This is disgusting, and we cannot allow America's election to be corrupted."
 In mid-December, Bartiromo announced that "an intel source" told her that Trump had won the election.
 She never followed up with any further material to substantiate that reporting.
 She is due to be deposed under oath on Thursday.

 Asked by NPR whether Fox still considers Bartiromo a news anchor, and thus part of Fox's news and reporting division, rather than its opinion side, a network spokeswoman declined to comment.
-It is the first known time Fox has not identified Bartiromo as a news-side journalist.
+It is the first time Fox has not identified Bartiromo as a news-side journalist when directly asked by NPR.

 Dominion "exploring" whether Fox staffers knew statements were false